Mario (franchise): Merchandise

 Mario has appeared on lunch boxes, T-shirts, jeans, magazines, commercials (notably, in a Got Milk? commercial), in candy form, on shampoo bottles, cereal, badges, and as a plush toy.
-In 1992, Gottlieb created a Super Mario themed pinball machine.
+In 1992, Gottlieb produced a Mario themed pinball machine.
 A Monopoly board game based on the Mario franchise has been confirmed by the website USAopoly.
+Nintendo released two non-game applications featuring Mario on their DSiWare service, Mario Clock and Mario Calculator, in 2009.
 In April 2017, a board game developed by USAopoly titled Super Mario Level Up! was announced for release.
 Another Monopoly-inspired board game called Monopoly Gamer was released in August 2017.
 In addition, Monopoly Gamer adds a Mario Kart version with courses from Mario Kart 8 serving as properties.
 LINE released four voiced Mario sticker sets.
 Mario-themed Lego sets were released in August 2020.
 These sets feature an electronic Mario figure that interacts with other parts of the set.

 Concerts and performances

 The Super Mario Bros. theme has been featured in many concerts, including "PLAY!
 Chicago", the Columbus Symphony Orchestra, the Mario & Zelda Big Band Live, Play!
 A Video Game Symphony, and others.

 The Video Games Live concert featured the theme performed by Koji Kondo.